Letus Helix Jr Charger Dies - After 18 Months Light Use

 I also decided to buy yet another small battery (err, I mean Juice Box)…not that I have every been caught short but I thought I might as well get some additional value from that huge minimum cost shipping charge.
 The extra small Juice Box was $125 - so I ended up paying $276.59 to Letus.
 I knew that I would have to pay UK import charges (VAT and "UPS Brokerage" charges) when the shipment arrived and in the end I paid UPS £56.37 for those.
 So, you can see this little exercise was not cheap!

-Hopefully, I won't now have any more issues as this charger.
+Hopefully, I won't now have any more issues with this new charger.
 At well over £300, has been a rather expensive exercise just to be able to charge the bespoke Letus batteries again - but at least I'm up and running once more.